valleyofdoom/PC-Tuning/docs/configure-nvidia.md

 ### 3.1.
 Manage 3D Settings

 > [!CAUTION]
-> 📊 DO NOT blindly follow the recommendations in this section.
-DO benchmark the specified changes to ensure they result in positive performance scaling, as every system behaves differently and changes could unintentionally degrade performance ([instructions](/README.md#3-benchmarking)).
+> 📊 Do **NOT** blindly follow the recommendations in this section. **Do** benchmark the specified changes to ensure they result in positive performance scaling, as every system behaves differently and changes could unintentionally degrade performance ([instructions](/README.md#3-benchmarking)).

 - Anisotropic filtering - Off